Data Persistence with Redis Cloud Essentials

 A snapshot (RDB) on the other hand, is performed every one, six, or twelve hours.
 The snapshot is a dump of the data and, though there is a possibility of losing up to one hour of data, is dramatically faster to recover from when compared to AOF recovery time.

 Note: For performance reasons, if you are going to be using AOF, it is highly recommended you make sure replication is enabled for that database as well.
-When these two features are enabled, persistence will be done on the slave instance and will not reduce the performance of the master.
+When these two features are enabled, persistence is done on the slave instance and does not reduce the performance of the master.

 Options for Configuring Data Persistence